-Azure SQL Database currently resides in 38 data centers around the world, with more data centers coming online regularly, enabling you to run your database in a data center near you.
+Azure SQL Database currently resides in more than 50 data centers around the world.
+With more data centers coming online regularly, enabling you to run your database in a data center near you.

 With so many on-premises implementations at customer sites, how do you migrate from the traditional on-premises SQL Server implementation to modern Azure SQL Database technologies and benefit from what cloud database services can offer?

 We will guide you through the thought process and steps required to migrate your SQL Server database workloads from on-premises to Azure-based cloud services.

 Figure 1 – Migration process overview.

 The first stage of the sql migration roadmap is to initiate and discover.

 The inventory constitutes what data is available, where it is located, what platforms it resides on, and the size of the data.

 Applications will often utilize several databases or integrate with other applications that have their databases.

 We need to know the database dependencies to other databases to group them together according to these relationships logically.